aces/Loris/modules/dashboard/help/dashboard.md

 #### Document Repository Notifications

-Recently-uploaded documents for your study or site user's study or site.
+Recently-uploaded documents for your study.
 Click on a document name to download the file directly from the Dashboard.
 Click **Document Repository** to view the complete list of available documents.

 #### Behavioral Feedback Notifications